danbev/learning-quantum-computing/README.md

 #### The Heisenburg Uncertainty Principal (HUP)
+One way of looking at this is to visualize a graph that only has one peak.
+The probability of finding the particle under/within that area is very high.
+But it is not easy to find the frequency, there is only one peak so we don't know much about it really.
+Take another graph where there are many peaks.
+Now we can predict/determine the frequence with pretty good acuracy but now the possible place to find the particle are more.

 #### Position Eigenstate
 Just means that the particle will actually be in this location with 100% certainty.